 Prior to rating children's skills, knowledge and behaviors, teachers are required to successfully complete the Early Learning Assessment training.
-The required two-day new teacher training and optional one-day refresher training are currently being offered free of charge by Ohio's State Support Teams.
+The required new teacher training is currently being offered free of charge in an online format.
 Register for Early Learning Assessment training through the Ohio Professional Registry (OPR) at https://occrra.org/.